xybytes/xybytes.github.io/_posts/2024-11-05-Azure-Application-Proxy-Hijacking.markdown

 ![screenshot]({{site.baseurl}}/assets/images/Azure_Application_Proxy_Hijacking/Inactive_Attacker_Connector.png)

-Connectors are designed to operate with high availability in mind.
-While there is no assurance of perfectly even traffic distribution across all connectors, nor is there session affinity, the traffic patterns tend to vary.
+Connectors are designed to function optimally most of the time.
+There is no assurance that traffic will be evenly distributed over all connectors, nor is there a connection preference for sessions.
 Requests are randomly allocated to different instances of the Application Proxy service.
 Consequently, this approach generally leads to a near-even distribution of traffic among the connectors.
 In our scenario, to expedite the process and ensure that the application proxy utilizes our specified connection, we initiate a restart of the company's connector on server01.
 This strategic move triggers Azure to transition to the new connector, effectively redirecting the traffic flow to our desired endpoint.
 From this point forward, our injected connector begins functioning as if it were the original server01 connector.
 As a result, Azure Application Proxy starts forwarding incoming requests to it.
 The victim remains unaware of the change since the external Azure proxy URL remains the same, not raising any suspicion.
 At this phase, the attacker can set up a malicious site.
 For instance, they could create a site to infect the target machine or design a fake clone page of the internal application.
 This clone page could be used to deceive users into entering their credentials, thinking they are accessing a legitimate internal application.
 This attack is particularly deceptive as it retains its effectiveness even when the application uses pre-authentication with Microsoft ID.
 Users, unaware of the underlying scheme, continue to use their standard AD credentials.
 They remain oblivious to the fact that, post-login, they will be redirected to a website that is not affiliated with their company.
 For the successful execution of this process, it's crucial to modify the hosts file on the attacker's machine by adding a new entry.
 This entry should direct the domain `server01.xybytes.com` to the IP address 127.0.0.1.
 This modification is essential to ensure that the connector correctly resolves the DNS name and accesses the web page hosted on our server.

 ![screenshot]({{site.baseurl}}/assets/images/Azure_Application_Proxy_Hijacking/hijacking_01.png)